Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/PrecisionHealthBootcamp2022WorkshopDescriptions.md

 **Part 1**: 9:00 - 11:00 AM
 **Part 2**: 12:00 - 2:00 PM

-**Workshop Type**: This is an applied workshop for beginner-to-intermediate users
+**Workshop Type**: This is an applied workshop for beginner-to-intermediate users.

 **Content Overview**: With the advancement of single cell RNA sequencing (scRNAseq) there is a cambrian explosion of associated packages and tools to help scientists analyze their data.
-However, data needs to be initially processed by  be properly analyzed, the task of removing outliers and cleaning up background noise to create a clean and unbiased dataset is a  data can be properly analyzed
+However, data needs to be initially processed by  be properly analyzed, the task of removing outliers and cleaning up background noise to create a clean and unbiased dataset is a  data can be properly analyzed.

 **Prerequisites:** None